-You probably know that keeping the thermostat down will save you money, but when was the last time you paid attention to your home’s heating system?
+Of course, keeping the thermostat down will save you money, but when was the last time you paid attention to your home’s heating system?
 Is the furnace working as efficiently as it could?
+Is it time to change the furnace filter?
 If you’re unsure, get it checked by a professional — it could save you a hefty sum in the long run.
-Do your windows shut tightly?
-You’d be surprised by how much hot air escapes while cold air seeps in.
-Closing off unused rooms, keeping curtains closed during the evenings and air-sealing your home (using draft stoppers where needed) will all pay off significantly.
+If you have a radiator, move items and furniture away from it; they could be blocking the heat from properly circulating throughout the house.

 2. Wrangle Your Budget

-3. Start Cooking in Batches
+4. Start Cooking in Batches

-4. Make Your Wardrobe Work Harder
+5. Make Your Wardrobe Work Harder

-When it comes to hitting the stores, winter is a smart time to stock up on discounted summer clothing, even if it feels like a million years away – you’ll be pleased you did when June rolls around.
-Finally, stop buying dry-clean-only items and start putting that money toward essentials like Tide PODS Plus Downy and Bounce dryer sheets.
+When it comes to hitting the stores, winter is a smart time to purchase discounted summer clothing — you’ll be pleased you did when June rolls around.
+No matter what season you’re shopping for, stop buying dry-clean-only items and start putting that money toward laundry essentials like Tide PODS Plus Downy and Bounce dryer sheets.
 When your outfits smell fresh, feel soft and are free of static and wrinkles, who needs to buy new ones?

-5. Treat Yourself (a Little)
+6. Treat Yourself (a Little)

 Have we missed a tip?
 Comment below to share your best money-saving hints and advice.